anythingelse-sf/monte_carlo_forecast/README.md

 # Assumptions
 1. The average monthly household income = $12,000
-2. Each portfolio consists of Cryptocurrency, Stocks, and Bonds
+2. Each portfolio consists of select cryptocurrency, Stocks repesented by 'SPY', and Bonds represented by 'AGG'